isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/capability-transfer-programme.md

 ### Acquire and transfer global capabilities from foreign specialists to your local workforce

-The Capability Transfer Programme (CTP) supports organisations in the transfer of global capabilities from foreign specialists to our local workforce.<br><br>Through the CTP, you can acquire deep capabilities and develop cutting-edge expertise in your local workforce to improve business competitiveness.
+The Capability Transfer Programme (CTP) supports organisations in the transfer of global capabilities from foreign specialists to our local workforce.

+Through the CTP, you can acquire deep capabilities and develop cutting-edge expertise in your local workforce to improve business competitiveness.

 ---